neofinancial/coverage-upload-action/README.md

 This action will display the current coverage on any pull requests.
 You can also provide a remote endpoint to receive the coverage data and respond with the difference in coverage between the current branch and base branch.

-The pull request comment contains the following information:
+The pull request comment contains the following information.:

 ```txt
 |           | Hit | Found | Percentage | Difference |